The Immigrants: Myths and Reality

 They bring all kinds of diseases with them, and once here they despoil the environment for native-born Americans.
 To many people, these kinds of statements have the ring of truth.

-But studies from an array of groups — from the conservative Cato Institute to the liberal National Immigration Forum to the nonpartisan National Academy of Sciences — give the lie to these unfounded allegations.
+But studies from an array of groups — from the Cato Institute to the National Immigration Forum to the National Academy of Sciences — give the lie to these unfounded allegations.

 Here is the truth about some of these myths: